dunamismax/swift/Projects/MacOS-Stereo-to-5.1-Upmixer/README.md

 ## Download & Install

-To get the latest version of **MacOS Stereo to 5.1 Upmixer**, please visit the official **[GitHub Releases](https://github.com/dunamismax/Swift/releases)** page for the main Swift repository.
+To get the latest version of **Stereo Upmixer Suite**, please visit the official **[GitHub Releases](https://github.com/dunamismax/Swift/releases)** page for the main Swift repository.

 1. Navigate to the [**releases page**](https://github.com/dunamismax/Swift/releases).
-2. Download the latest `.dmg` file for the **Upmixer** from the "Assets" section of the most recent release.
+2. Download the latest `.dmg` file for the **Stereo Upmixer Suite** from the "Assets" section of the most recent release.
 3. Double-click the downloaded `.dmg` file to open it.
-4. Drag the **MacOS Stereo to 5.1 Upmixer** app icon into your **Applications** folder.
+4. Drag the **Stereo Upmixer Suite** app icon into your **Applications** folder.
 5. Launch the app from your Applications folder.

 ## How to Use

 1. **Launch the app.**
-2. Click **"Select Files"** to add your stereo audio files.
+2. Click **"Select Files"** to add your stereo audio files, or drag files/folders directly into the window.
 3. Click **"Output To"** to choose a destination folder for your upmixed files.
+4. Select your desired **"Upmix Format"** from the dropdown (5.1 Surround, 7.1 PCM, DTS Master Audio, or Atmos).
-4. Click **"Upmix to 5.1"** to start the process.
+5. Click **"Upmix to [Selected Format]"** to start the process.

-The new 5.1 surround sound files will be saved in the output directory you selected with the suffix `_5.1.flac`.
+The new surround sound files will be saved in the output directory you selected with appropriate suffixes like `_5.1.flac`, `_7.1.flac`, `_DTS-MA.dts`, or `_Atmos.flac`.

 ## Features

+- **Multiple Format Support**: Choose from 5.1 Surround, 7.1 PCM, DTS Master Audio, and Atmos formats
+- **Drag & Drop Interface**: Simply drag audio files or folders directly into the app window
-- **Intuitive Interface**: Simple file selection and a clear workflow.
+- **Intuitive Interface**: Simple file selection and a clear workflow
-- **Custom Output Directory**: Choose where to save your upmixed files.
+- **Custom Output Directory**: Choose where to save your upmixed files
-- **Batch Processing**: Upmix multiple files at once.
+- **Batch Processing**: Upmix multiple files at once
-- **Real-Time Feedback**: See the status of each file and a master progress bar.
+- **Real-Time Feedback**: See the status of each file and a master progress bar
-- **Cancellable Operation**: Stop the upmixing process at any time.
+- **Cancellable Operation**: Stop the upmixing process at any time
-- **Error Handling**: Clear alerts for common issues (e.g., failed processing).
+- **Error Handling**: Clear alerts for common issues (e.g., failed processing)
-- **Native Look & Feel**: Built with SwiftUI for a modern macOS experience.
+- **Native Look & Feel**: Built with SwiftUI for a modern macOS experience
-- **Self-Contained**: `ffmpeg` is bundled with the app, so no extra setup is needed.
+- **Self-Contained**: `ffmpeg` is bundled with the app, so no extra setup is needed

 ---

-## Listening to 5.1 Audio
+## Listening to Surround Audio

-To properly play back the 6-channel audio files, you will need:
+To properly play back the multi-channel audio files, you will need:

-- A media player that supports multi-channel FLAC, such as **VLC** or **IINA**.
+- A media player that supports multi-channel FLAC/DTS, such as **VLC** or **IINA**
-- An audio system capable of playing 5.1 surround sound, like an A/V receiver or compatible headphones.
+- An audio system capable of playing the respective surround format (5.1, 7.1, etc.), like an A/V receiver or compatible headphones
+- For Atmos content, you'll need an Atmos-capable receiver and speaker setup

 ---